-Since OJT is employment, State and Federal regulations governing employment situations apply to OJT.
-Participants must be paid wages not less than the highest of Federal or State minimum wage or the prevailing rates of pay for individuals employed in similar occupations by the same employer.
+Since OJT is employment, state and federal regulations governing employment situations apply.
+Participants in an OJT must be compensated at the same rates, including periodic increases, as trainees or employees who are situated in similar occupations by the same employer.
+Wages paid must not be less than the higher of federal or state minimum wage or the prevailing rates of pay for individuals employed in similar occupations by the same employer.
+Participants in an OJT must be: